Soundbars are great if you need to get better sound than what your TV speakers provide. However, in such a case, a subwoofer is a necessity.

 When choosing the best subwoofer for your soundbar, there are five key things you should consider.

-4. Room Size: Room size is very important when you think about a soundbar and how it will fill the room.
+Room size is very important when you think about a soundbar and how it will fill the room.
 Let’s say you have a massive open concept room, or a large basement.
 In such cases, a soundbar alone will simply not suffice.
-Larger spaces require a large subwoofer such as the Power Sound Audio or SVS SB-1000.

 Finally, to properly reproduce bass and clean high frequencies, a subwoofer needs a powerful motor and amplifier.
 It needs a rigid yet lightweight driver and an acoustically inert cabinet.
 All these features combine to make an efficient and powerful subwoofer.